Sigbra/MarineVesselSimulator/README.md

  #### MPC control allocation to handle time delay of actuators better

+ #### MPC guidance 1:
+ For DP mainly.
- #### MPC planning of path using control allocation knowlegde
+ MPC using control allocation knowlegde, to improve performance over a horizon.

- #### MPC guidance
+ #### MPC guidance 2
- Not MPC for guidance, but to follow the best path possible.
+ For path following/trajectory tracking
  Can be calculated by a thread in the background and updated once in a while.

  Minimization based on the inputs